COVID ebbing as R-value drops to below 1 in country, including Kerala and NE: Study | Health

 Earlier this month, the central government said 37 districts across nine states, including Kerala (11 districts) and Tamil Nadu (seven districts) are still showing a rising trend in the average daily new COVID-19 cases over the previous two weeks even as the nationwide daily new infections continued to register a decline.

-It said the R-value is more than 1 in five states -- Himachal Pradesh, Punjab, Gujarat, Madhya Pradesh, and Uttar Pradesh which remains a cause of concern.
+It said the R-value is more than one in five states -- Himachal Pradesh, Punjab, Gujarat, Madhya Pradesh and Uttar Pradesh which remains a cause of concern.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)